Figure skater saving pups from SKorean dog meat trade

 It’s been a different life for Moo-tae.
 Like roughly 2 million dogs each year, he was supposed to be raised on a Korean dog meat farm, where conditions are often poor.
 Moo-tae may have been locked in a cage, beaten or left without food or water.
 Certainly, he would have been sold and slaughtered, then probably served in soup at one of many restaurants still popular among Korea’s elderly population.

-Koreans have been eating dog for thousands of years, though the practice has waned recently.
+Koreans have been eating dog for thousands of years, though the practice has waned recently and most in the country don’t do it regularly.
 Many older Koreans believe dog meat aids virility, though younger citizens are largely either against the practice or indifferent to it.
 The country has begun shifting away from dog consumption as pet ownership has increased, with one in five households owning either a dog or a cat as of 2016.
 Some major dog meat shops – like the Moran Market in Seongnam – have been shuttered, and President Moon Jae-in even made a campaign promise to adopt a shelter dog if he won last year’s presidential election.
 He welcomed a 4-year-old mixed breed named Tory in July.

 Still, the industry persists, and despite pressure from animal rights groups – particularly from Western countries – Pyeongchang won’t completely shelter Olympic visitors from the trade this month.
 Area restaurants were offered government aid if they stopped selling dog meat, but some declined to change their menus, fearing they’d spurn regular patrons and be left without customers once the tourists left town.